-We feel that field trips are a valuable part of a child's educational growth.
-All field trips will be adequately supervised in accordance with school board policy 121.
+We feel that the field trips are a valuable part of a child's educational growth.
+Our K-5 field trips are aligned to our K-5 curriculum.
+Al field trips will be adequately supervised in accordance with school board policy 121.
+Chaperones must have clearances on file to participate in the field trip.